How to Plant a B&B Tree or Shrub

 Once most of the soil has been placed around the rootball and you have the plant the way you want it, it’s time to carefully cut the twine holding the burlap in place from around the top of the rootball and trunk of the tree or shrub.
 Leaving them in place will girdle the plant and cause it to decline as it outgrows the tight twine.
 Once the twine has been cut away from the top of the rootball, peel back both the twine and the burlap to the outer edges of the rootball top.
 Don’t attempt to remove the twine from the sides or bottom of the rootball; the roots will grow through them into the soil.
 The same applies to the wire basket, although if the basket comes up over the top of the rootball, you can gently bend the wire back toward the bottom of the rootball, into the planting hole, to avoid them being visible at the soil surface.

 The top of the rootball should be about one inch higher than the surrounding soil.
 This is true for both container and B&B trees, as well as other plant materials that require good drainage such as azaleas.
 Add a few inches of mulch to cover the rootball.
-Avoid putting it against the trunk of the tree or shrub.
+Avoid placing it against the trunk of the tree or shrub.

 Caring for Your New B&B Tree or Shrub

 Water the newly planted tree or shrub well and continue as needed through the life of the plant.
 Each planting location is different, with different soil, each plant has different water needs, and water needs differ from season to season.
 For these reasons, we cannot definitively give recommendations on how much to water a plant.
 In general, extra handwatering is needed, even if you have a working sprinkler system that is adequate for your established landscape.
 More water is needed during the summer months.
 When planting in summer months, we suggest filling the planting hole halfway (or even entirely) before planting.
 This will both thoroughly wet the ground around the rootball, decreasing transplant shock, and give you an even better idea of how fast or slow your soil drains.
-(This drainage test method is discussed in the Getting to Know Your Soil blog post linked above).

 Watch your plant for sights of stress such as yellowing leaves, wilted appearance and leaf drop.
 Take a close look at your plant at least once a week to check for disease or insect issues that may not be apparent from a distance.
 If any signs of distress are visible, reach out to us by bringing a sample or images of the issue to The Good Earth or emailing us images and details.